-Livingston Montana is 1 hour to Bozeman Montana, 2 hours to Big Sky, 1 hour from Gardiner, Montana and the north entrance of Yellowstone National Park.
+Livingston, Montana is 1 hour to Bozeman Montana, 2 hours to Big Sky, 1 hour from Gardiner, Montana and the north entrance of Yellowstone National Park.
 Between Gardiner and Livingston is the 53-mile long Paradise Valley on highway 89 and one of the most breathtaking valleys in the west.
 Yellowstone River runs thru it, framed by the 920,000-acre Absaroka-Beartooth Mountains to the east and the Gallatin Mountains to the west.
 We found this gem on our 2019 Road Trip.
 Now based in Sheridan, Wyoming, we drove up for the weekend, only 3 hours and enjoyed the trees.
 This time of year, there are fewer tourists, cheaper rates and colorful trees.
 Stayed at Yellowstone Valley Lodge, great stay on the river (make sure to give it a try).
 This valley always has the Livingston wind thru this valley, so be prepared for wind at all times of the year.

 Rich Farm Land thru the Valley

-Rich farm land is woven throughout the valley and it is a mecca for elk, pronghorn, bighorn sheep, deer, and moose.
-Winds can sometimes blow in 50 to 60 miles-per-hour in the spring, added with brutal cold winters – but Livingston’s natural setting can’t be beat.
+Rich farmland is woven throughout the valley and it is a mecca for elk, pronghorn, bighorn sheep, deer, and moose.
+Winds can sometimes blow in 50 to 60 miles-per-hour in the spring, added with brutally cold winters – but Livingston’s natural setting can’t be beaten.

 Livingston is a direct result of Northern Pacific Railway which became a centralized point in the Rockies and the railway’s location for railroad shops to service steam trains before their ascent over the Bozeman Pass, the highest point on the line.
 Founded in 1992, Livingston was named after Johnston Livingston a pioneer Northern Pacific Railway stockholder.
 Crawford Livingston Jr., Johnston’s nephew purchased large amounts of real estate and established the First National Bank in the city.